 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

-Cultural Sociology uses double-blind peer review, which requires that manuscripts be fully anonymised.
+Cultural Sociology uses double-anonymize peer review, which requires that manuscripts be fully anonymised.
 If manuscripts contain any identifying information when they are submitted, they have to be corrected before they can be sent out for review.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.